maxibove13/classifier_01/notes.md

 - How to split training, validation and testing sets.
 Usage of library to split folders.

 - How to save mean and std values? use the same as for training when infering?

-### Comment

-The normalization boosted the accuracy a bit.